Have you ever wondered:

 - Why do some website URLs begin with HTTPS and others with HTTP?

 - Why is there a lock/padlock icon before the URLs of some websites?

-The padlock icon and the ‘s’ in the ‘https’ in the address bar indicate that the website is secure, and is using a protected and encrypted connection.
+The padlock icon and the ‘s’ in the ‘https’ in the address bar indicates that the website is secure.
 Such encryption and security are configured to the website using an SSL Certificate.

 What is an SSL Certificate?

 SSL stands for Secure Sockets Layer, and it is the security protocol that establishes an encrypted and secure communication link between a web browser and a web server.

 When installed on a web server, SSL Certificate activates a secure padlock and https protocol, allowing end-users to securely submit sensitive information like their credit card details, banking details, personal details and more to a merchant’s website.